heinrichI/cbir_framework/README.md

 (Note that there is considerable mess with way of getting data, processing and saving it.
 There were intentions to process data in stream-like style, but its has led to unpleasant restrictions and time-perfomance issues.)

-Framwork depends on python modules in [inverted_multi_index prjoect](https://github.com/DIMAthe47/inverted_multi_index).
+Framework depends on python modules in [inverted_multi_index prjoect](https://github.com/DIMAthe47/inverted_multi_index).
 It utilizes them for fast (I hope) vector operations, building inverted multi-index, perfoming inverted multi-index search, exhaustive search with SDC and ADC distance computations.

-Here goes major steps and examples os them.
+Here goes major steps and examples of them.

 # Descriptors computation
 * <a name="global_descriptors">global descriptors</a>